 1. FROM THE GARDEN

-While scouring through the tracklisting of this album, the guest feature that popped out to me was Lil Uzi Vert.
-While I have always been down for Uzi features, I simply wasn’t sure how his sound would mesh with Isaiah’s.
+While scouring through the tracklisting for this album, the guest feature that popped out to me the most was Lil Uzi Vert.
+While I have always been down for Uzi features, I simply wasn’t sure how his sound would mesh with Isaiah’s sound.
 Well, based on what I heard in “From The Garden,” I can tell you that the two rappers sound solid together.

 If you have dreads, fake dreads, or loose cornrows, you are going to want to shake them whenever “From The Garden” comes on.
 The song boasts a high octane beat that features a helluva tempo, spazzy flows by Isaiah Rashad, and very sly deliveries by Uzi.
 The song also features braggadocios, competitive, and mackadocios lyrics.